Mike-Leo-Smith/Sudoku-Qt/README.md

 # Sudoku-Qt
-Sudoku game with solver and creator.
+Sudoku game with solver and creator and a GUI made with Qt.